 reset block resets the code that you have on your micro:bit.
 This is the same as pressing the reset button on the back of the micro:bit, but at times it is useful to be able to do this in software.
 A great example would be that you couldn't reach the back of the micro:bit for some reason.

 What You Should See

 Once you power up your micro:bit, you should see a sun show up on the LED array.
+Try placing a bucket underneath the rain gauge and adding some water.
+Be sure to avoid getting the micro:bit and electronics wet.
 Once the amount of rain fallen goes over 1" the LED array will display an umbrella and every 10 seconds the number of inches of rain fall since you started your program.